Founders at the University of Cambridge

 We do not charge any participation fees.
 And there are no hidden fees.

-The investment is based on a SAFE loan (Simple Agreement for Future Equity).
-In simple terms, we give you capital in exchange for the right to take equity in your company when you raise your next investment round, which we do at 20% discount to the round price.
+The START programme investment is based on a Simple Agreement for Future Equity (SAFE).
+In simple terms, we give you capital in exchange for the right to take equity in your company when you raise your next investment round.
+When you raise, the SAFE converts into equity.

 Will you fund competitive companies?